iobis/Project-team-Genetic-Data/README.md

 ## Questions and suggestions

-The most up-to-date guidelines will be collected in the wiki.
+The most up-to-date guidelines will be collected in the guidelines folder.
 Questions on specific issues encountered for datasets should be added to the issues tab.

 We are looking for any use-cases that could be used as examples for adding genetic data to OBIS!